 Neshama meaning?
 It is a definite element that clearly differentiates animals from humans.
 It is the human mind.

 I don’t want to expand this subject but verse 35 explains why Nebuchadnezzar went through this episode (trial) in his life.
 God wanted him to realize that one of the most powerful kings on Earth (if not the most powerful, because of what he symbolizes prophetically) is nothing in God’s sight and that God does as He wills.
-He will accomplish His plan for the King and for all of humanity.
+He will accomplish His plan for the King and all of humanity.

-Here is the second preposterous Bible story of an animal with human capacities – Balaam’s ass.
+Here is the second unusual Bible story of an animal with human capacities – Balaam’s ass.
 As such, this is the opposite scenario of Nebuchadnezzar.
 Most think this is some kind of fantasy.
 How can an ass speak?!

 21 And Balaam rose up in the morning, and saddled his ass, and went with the princes of Moab.